 Adjudicated Components Relative Weight

-Academic Transcript(s) 15 %

-Applicant's Canadian Common CV (Heart & Stroke version) 15 %
+Applicant's Canadian Common CV (Heart & Stroke version) 20 %

 Letters of Reference 20 %

-Mentorship & Training Plan 20 %
+Mentorship & Training Plan 30 %

 Personal Statement 10 %

 Research Summary 20 %

 Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw that application from the competition.
 Changes to a research topic beyond the broad fields of heart and/or brain research will need to be justified.
-Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.
+Changes that impact eligibility status such as acceptance of

+another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.